Matt-Ferraz/Matt-Ferraz/README.md

 ## About me

 I'm Mateus Ferraz, born in Brazil in 2005.
 My passion for puzzles and math bring me to Software Development.
-My first programming language was C, lately i learned JavaScript and landed my first Software Developer in 2021.
-On my free time, i love playing around with new languages.
+My first programming language was C, lately i learned JavaScript and landed my first Full Software Developer in 2021.
+On my free time, i love playing around with new languages and algorithms.

 ## Work experience